Techwithfwd/MADRL-For-HVAC-Contol-In-Commercial-Buildings-/README.md

 MADRL algorithms for HVAC Control in commercial Buildings.
 It supports every step of the process- from algorithms design and training to real-time Control and optimization- allowing for efficient, scalable, and adaptive HVAC management.

+Creating a Multi-Agent Deep Reinforcement Learning (MADRL) framework for HVAC (Heating, Ventilation, and Air Conditioning) control in commercial buildings is a complex task that involves training multiple agents to collaboratively manage energy consumption and maintain thermal comfort.

+This typically requires libraries such as TensorFlow or PyTorch for deep learning and a framework like OpenAI Gym for the environment.
+Here’s an outline to get started:

+Environment Setup: Design an HVAC environment simulating different zones within a building.

+Agent Design: Create agents to control different zones, each with its observation space (e.g., temperature, humidity, energy usage).

+Training Logic: Define the learning algorithm (e.g., MADDPG, PPO, or A3C) with collaborative or competitive rewards.

+Reward Function: Focus on both energy savings and thermal comfort.

+Training Loop: Train each agent using its experiences, with periodic updates for coordinated learning across agents.

+This code provides a basic starting point for a multi-agent reinforcement learning setup tailored for HVAC control.

+Each module can be expanded to include more sophisticated building dynamics, realistic HVAC controls, and detailed reward mechanisms.